 Before you can scale your business, it’s important to refine the infrastructure already in place.
 The best thing to do here is ask for honest employee feedback.
-More often that not, you’ll gain the best insights into productivity and workflow from team members on the ground level.
+You’ll often gain the best insights into productivity and workflow from team members on the ground level.
 You might learn that certain processes can be bypassed or outsourced to optimize efficiency.

-Even if you are technically your own boss, that doesn’t mean you’re exempt from the red tape of governmental regulations and tax laws.
+Even if you’re your own boss, that doesn’t mean you’re exempt from the red tape of governmental regulations.
 Some of these regulations include, but are not limited to: licensing and permits, employment laws, payroll and sales taxes, environmental codes, and email marketing anti-spam laws.

 If your head is already spinning, keep reading.
 These are some of the tactics that you can utilize to ensure that your business stays legally complaint:

-While most small businesses won’t need to hire an in-house lawyer, it can’t hurt to have a reputable attorney on speed dial.
+While most small businesses won’t need an in-house lawyer, having have a reputable attorney on speed dial helps.
 Refer to our comprehensive guide for hiring a business lawyer, which details why every small business needs one, what types of services you can expect, and how to go about your search.

 Even if you’ve been filing your own taxes for years, it can become complicated for a small business.
 Consider using a tax preparation software like TurboTax or TaxAct to give you peace of mind when tax season rolls around.
 Of course, this is also when having an accountant or bookkeeper comes in handy.

-Starting your own business can be exhilarating and rewarding, but that’s not to say your journey will be without hardship.
-The next time you find yourself face-to-face with any of the six challenges above (and it’s more than likely that there will be a next time), know that there’s more than one solution to every problem.
-That could be as simple as exploring user-friendly softwares for money management, kickstarting your marketing efforts as soon as possible, or asking your employees (or friends and family) for their feedback.
+Starting your own business can be exhilarating and rewarding, but that’s not to say your journey will be easy.
+The next time you find yourself face-to-face with any of the six business problems above, know that there’s more than one solution to every challenge.
+It could mean exploring money management software, kickstarting marketing efforts right away, or asking your team for feedback.

 Bottom line?
-Stay organized, regularly take stock of your business’s challenges, and don’t be afraid to ask for help when you need it—whatever your problem, there’s a service or professional to help you fix it.
+Stay organized, regularly take stock of your business’s challenges, and don’t be afraid to ask for help when you need it—whatever your business problems, there’s a service or professional to help you fix it.